ssl-hep/ServiceX/did_finder_rucio/README.md

 to avoid needing a grid cert since it never talks to Rucio
 * `--site` _XCache Site_ - If provided, this site is used to locate appropriate replicas.
 Defaults to None

-## NOTE
-* needs update of the README :) so it explains how to run it in k8s not docker.
-* needs rewrite to use REST API and not ES directly